 It’s no surprise to anyone that having a blogger’s seal of approval on your product is highly desired and potentially lucrative.
 Smart marketers realize that the key to getting bloggers on your side is to build the strong foundation for a relationship that will lead to advocacy.

 That’s easy to understand, right?

-The WHY and HOW of building that relationship is key – and not always easy to understand.
+The WHY and HOW of building that relationship are key – and not always easy to understand.
 That’s OK – bloggers are more than willing to help you out with that.

-1. No gimmicks, please.
-We see through that.
-Your product should resonate with us – and if it doesn’t then we probably aren’t your crowd.
+Please.
+Save the gimmicks.
+We’re smart—and quickly see through that.
+Your product should resonate with us – and if it doesn’t, then we probably aren’t your crowd.
 Or your branding is way off.
 If you have to wave a flag and act like a clown in front of our faces to get our attention then you are obviously on the wrong track.
 Fun and engaging sells, but silly and stupid comes across as unprofessional.

-3. Follow industry best practices.
 That means know your stuff AND their stuff too.
 Be aware of rules around content, required disclosure and platform terms of service to make sure that your bloggers are in compliance.
 If they get in trouble, your relationship is kaput and you could be in trouble as well.
-And if they aren’t following best practices you probably don’t want to work with them anyway.
+And if they aren’t following best practices, you probably don’t want to work with them anyway.

 There are so many more tips to marketing effectively to bloggers to build those relationships and I welcome anyone with other ideas to post in the comments.
-Let’s hear your thoughts.
+C’mon, let’s hear your thoughts.